1904 Summer Olympics: Anthropology Days

 The organizers of the World's Fair held "Anthropology Days" on August 12 and 13.
 Since the 1889 Paris Exposition, human zoos, as a key feature of world's fairs, functioned as demonstrations of anthropological notions of race, progress, and civilization.
 These goals were followed also at the 1904 World's Fair.
 Fourteen hundred indigenous people from Southeast Asia, the Pacific Islands, East Asia, Africa, the Middle East, South America and North America were displayed in anthropological exhibits that showed them in their natural habitats.
 Another 1600 indigenous people displayed their culture in other areas of the Louisiana Purchase Exposition (LPE), including on the fairgrounds and at the Model School, where American Indian boarding schools students demonstrated their successful assimilation.

 The sporting event itself took place with the participation of about 100 paid indigenous men.
 Contests included "baseball throwing, shot put, running, broad jumping, weight lifting, pole climbing, and tugs-of-war before a crowd of approximately ten thousand".
 No women participated in Anthropology Days, though some, notably the Fort Shaw Indian School girls basketball team, did compete in other athletic events at the LPE.

 According to theorist Susan Brownell, world's fairs – with their inclusion of human zoos – and the Olympics were a logical fit at this time, as they "were both linked to an underlying cultural logic that gave them a natural affinity".
 Also, one of the original intentions of Anthropology Days was to create publicity for the official Olympic events.

 Sports

+Frank Kehoe (aka Keogh) of the Chicago Athletic Association during the fancy diving competition at the 1904 Olympics.
+Photograph by Jessie Tarbox Beals.
+Missouri Historical Society.

 The 1904 Summer Olympic program featured 16 sports encompassing 95 events in 18 disciplines.
 Swimming, diving and water polo are considered three disciplines of the same sport, aquatics.
 In July 2021 the IOC accepted the recommendation of Olympic historian Bill Mallon regarding which sports and events should be considered as Olympic.
 The number of events in each discipline is noted in parentheses.